terra-money/docs/docs/dapps/tutorial/implementation.md

 1. the constants that define the contract's configuration (name, symbol)
 2. the initial balances of all the accounts

+Open up `src/contract.rs`, clear the file, and add the following:

 ```rust
 // src/contract.rs